-- · Allow the warm engine to idle. - Adjust the Idle Speed Screw until the engine continues to run without stalling and without the chain moving. - -Turn screw clockwise to increase engine speed if engine stalls or dies. - -Turn screw counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if chain does not move at idle speed and if performance is satisfactory.
+- · Allow the warn engine to idle. - Adjust idle speed screw until engine continues to run without stalling. - Turn screw clockwise to increase engine speed if the engine stalls or dies. - Turn screw counterclockwise to slow engine down and/or to keep the chain from turning. - No further adjustments are necessary if the chain does not move at idle speed and if performance is satisfactory.